ValeriaLukovich/python-project-52/README.md

 It will be comfortable to use this application with these commands:
 - to install: `pip install --user git@github.com:ValeriaLukovich/python-project-52.git`
 - to assemble package : `make build`
+- to prepare your database : `make migrate`
 - to run app : `make start`
 - to run pytest : `make test`
 - to run linter : `make lint`

-To use the app properly you'll need to provide it with $DATABASE_URL and $SECRET_KEY vars.
+To use the app properly you'll need to provide it with $DATABASE_URL (variable for connecting to the database) and $SECRET_KEY (your secret key formed Django) vars.